dianaabv/Redux_Saga_Async_Calls/README.md

   - react hooks

-1 task - React component based on a mockup:
+React component based on a mockup:
   - created a container called Home
   - created a ItemListComponent to map over and display our items
   - asynchronous loading container with Loadable util